 Activity Evidence that supports this approach Challenge number(s) addressed Attendance officer This approach ensures there is a thorough approach to monitoring the attendance of pupils.
 1 Using an attendance officer that does not work for the school ensures that parental relationships can continue and remain positive.
 The EEF is currently researching attendance evidence.
 We know that absence and persistent absence has a large impact on learning outcomes and that even small improvements can lead to meaningful impact.
 Recommendations from the Department for Education suggest following the local authority process which an Attendance Office can deliver in the 'Improving School Attendance' document.
 Breakfast club intervention to improve punctuality and attendance Evidence in school highlights an improvement in pupil punctuality.
 Reduction in behaviour incidents and improved social, emotional and mental health for disadvantaged children due to the nature of the intervention which provides children with breakfast and opportunities to develop their social and emotional skills.
-1 The Department for Education document 'Improving School Attendance' recommends using pastoral staff who are trained in

-supporting families to overcome
+1 The Department for Education document 'Improving School Attendance' recommends using pastoral staff who are trained in supporting families to overcome barriers.
+Trauma Perceptive Practice Approach, training for whole school Recommended strategies and evidence about building relationships and staff knowledge of childhood stress and adverse childhood experiences from Marc Rowland's book.
+Rowland, M. (2021) Addressing Educational Disadvantage in Schools and Colleges, The Essex Way.
+John Catt Publications.

-barriers.

-Trauma Perceptive Recommended strategies and 4

-Practice Approach, evidence about building relationships

-training for whole and staff knowledge of childhood

-school stress and adverse childhood

-experiences from Marc Rowland's

-book.
-Rowland, M. (2021) Addressing

-Educational Disadvantage in Schools

-and Colleges, The Essex Way.
-John

-Catt Publications.
 Woodbridge.

-3

-Provision for children This approach supports children to 4

-with social, emotional develop self-regulation strategies to

-and mental health manage periods of stress and anxiety

-difficulties who are and reduced challenging behaviour.

-struggling to engage in The EEF Behaviour Interventions

-academic learning and identify an improvement of 4months +

-are not able to regulate for children who have targeted

-and require support managing their support for behaviour.

-wellbeing through

-pastoral support School behaviour analysis and

-reduction in exclusion data.

-Adult modelling is also a form of

-mentoring and the EEF identifies this

-as improving pupil outcomes by 2

-months.
+4 Provision for children with social, emotional and mental health difficulties who are struggling to engage in academic learning and are not able to regulate and require support managing their wellbeing through pastoral support This approach supports children to develop self-regulation strategies to manage periods of stress and anxiety and reduced challenging behaviour.
+The EEF Behaviour Interventions identify an improvement of 4months + for children who have targeted support for behaviour.
+School behaviour analysis and reduction in exclusion data.
+Adult modelling is also a form of mentoring and the EEF identifies this as improving pupil outcomes by 2 months.
+4